NATIONAL BESTSELLING AUTHOR OF FUN, FASHIONABLE MYSTERIES. WEEKLY DIVA. WORK IN PROGRESS.

-You know that feeling when you've proven something to yourself---and you completely believe in your vision---but the rest of the world hasn't gotten on board yet?
+You know that feeling when you know you can do something, but the rest of the world hasn't gotten on board yet?
 That was me.
-So I started Polyester Press, my own publishing imprint, in 2011, with the intent to create a niche publisher focused on fashionable fiction.
-What I didn't know was that a pre-press copy of DESIGNER DIRTY LAUNDRY had been forwarded to a senior editor at Penguin Random House, who liked it enough to ask if I had other ideas.
-(Um, heck yeah I did!)
+So I started Polyester Press and made plans to self-publish my first mystery.
+What I didn't know was that a pre-press copy of that book had been forwarded to a senior editor at a publishing house who liked it enough to ask if I had other ideas.

 P.S. if after reading that you feel like we're kindred spirits, then sign up for my newsletter!
 Click the envelope. (you'll get a couple of awesome goodies if you do.)
 Go on, I'll wait.